Lim Tze Peng, Flowers and Fruits, 1992

 -

-Renowned as one of Singapore’s foremost visual artists, particularly revered within the realm of Chinese ink and calligraphy, this esteemed centenarian stands as a beacon of artistic excellence.
-Lim Tze Peng's (Singaporean, 1921 - 2025) mastery of the significant Nanyang Style, a hallmark of Singapore’s early art scene, is palpable in his early Chinese ink paintings, showcasing a profound connection to cultural roots.
+Lim Tze Peng (Singaporean, 1921-2025), renowned as one of Singapore’s foremost visual artists, particularly revered within the realm of Chinese ink and calligraphy, this esteemed centenarian stood as a beacon of artistic excellence.
+Lim, mastery of the significant Nanyang Style, a hallmark of Singapore’s early art scene, was palpable in his early Chinese ink paintings, showcasing a profound connection to cultural roots.

-Embarking on his artistic odyssey in the vibrant 1950s, alongside his 30-year tenure as the principal of Xinmin Secondary School, this self-taught artist has meticulously crafted a body of work delves deep into the cultural and critical landscapes.
-In 2003, Lim’s unparalleled contributions to Singaporean art and culture were formally recognized as he was bestowed with the prestigious Cultural Medallion (Visual Arts), a testament to his enduring legacy and pivotal role in shaping the nation’s artistic narrative.
+Embarking on his artistic odyssey in the vibrant 1950s, alongside his 30-year tenure as the principal of Xinmin Secondary School, this self-taught artist meticulously crafted a body of work that dove deep into the cultural and critical landscapes.
+In 2003, Lim’s unparalleled contributions to Singaporean art and culture were formally recognised as he was bestowed with the prestigious Cultural Medallion (Visual Arts), a testament to his enduring legacy and pivotal role in shaping the nation’s artistic narrative.

 Framed by Merlin in 1992, bought directly from Lim Tze Peng.